|

 The actual completion performed is application-specific.

-If none of these produces a match, filename completion is
+these produces a match, it falls back to filename

 possible-completions (M-?)